- Fellowships Overview

 There are thirteen faculty members in the fellowship program.
 All hold academic positions at Harvard Medical School and/or the Harvard-MIT Division of Health Sciences and Technology (HST), run their own independent research and/or clinical operations and publish extensively.

-Interested applicants should send a completed CAP standardized Application for Pathology Fellowships, a current CV, a copy of their USMLE transcript, a one-page personal statement concerning their interest in Informatics, and three letters of reference (including one from their residency program director or department chief) to:
+Interested applicants should send a completed CAP standardized fellowship application, an up-to-date CV, a copy of their USMLE transcript, a one-page personal statement concerning their interest in Informatics, and three letters of reference (including one from their residency program director or department chief) to:

 55 Fruit Street, Warren 219